yugabyte/yugabyte-db/docs/content/preview/faq/general.md

 Please follow the steps in the [vulnerability disclosure policy](/preview/secure/vulnerability-disclosure-policy) to report a vulnerability to our security team.
 The policy outlines our commitments to you when you disclose a potential vulnerability, the reporting process, and how we will respond.

-## How do YugabyteDB, YugabyteDB Anywhere and Yugabyte Cloud differ from each other?
+## How do YugabyteDB, YugabyteDB Anywhere, and YugabyteDB Managed differ from each other?

 [YugabyteDB](../../quick-start/) is the 100% open source core database.
 It is the best choice for the startup organizations with strong technical operations expertise looking to deploy to production with traditional DevOps tools.